 What Is a Cavity?

-A cavity is formed as a result of tooth decay, which is usually caused by a lack of proper brushing and flossing.
+A cavity is formed as a result of tooth decay, which is usually caused by a problem with oral health, like a lack of proper brushing and flossing.
 Food and drinks leave a film on your teeth called plaque, which contains bacteria that eat away at the protective outer shell of the tooth, called enamel.
 Eventually, the enamel breaks down enough to form a weak spot or a hole.
 This is a cavity.

 You may not feel a cavity as it destroys the enamel, but you likely will start to feel it once it reaches the dentin.
 Exposed dentin can make your tooth sensitive to hot, cold, sugar, or acid, which can cause it to hurt.
 The more the dentin is exposed and damaged, the more sensitive the tooth will become.